Income: Accounting definitions

 US GAAP does not define income but does define comprehensive income (CON 8.4.E75): Comprehensive income is the change in equity of a business entity during a period from transactions and other events and circumstances from nonowner sources.
 It includes all changes in equity during a period except those resulting from investments by owners and distributions to owners.

-According to John Hicks' definitions, income "is the maximum amount which can be spent during a period if there is to be an expectation of maintaining intact, the capital value of prospective receipts (in money terms)”.
+According to John Hicks' definitions, income "is the maximum amount which can be spent during a period if there is to be an expectation of maintaining intact, the capital value of prospective receipts (in money terms)".

 "Nonincome"

 Debt

 Borrowing or repaying money is not income under any definition, for either the borrower or the lender.
 Interest and forgiveness of debt are income.

 Psychic income

-"Nonmonetary joy," such as watching a sunset or having sex, simply is not income.
+"Non-monetary joy," such as watching a sunset or having sex, simply is not income.
 Similarly, nonmonetary suffering, such as heartbreak or labor, are not negative income.
-This may seem trivial, but the noninclusion of psychic income has important effects in economics and tax policy.
-It encourages people to find happiness in nonmonetary, nontaxable ways, and means that reported income may overstate or understate the wellbeing of a given individual.
+This may seem trivial, but the non-inclusion of psychic income has important effects on economics and tax policy.
+It encourages people to find happiness in nonmonetary, nontaxable ways and means that reported income may overstate or understate the well-being of a given individual.